Executive Order on Advancing American Kidney Health

 - Upgrading the organ matching system to include sharing of diagnostic images of donor organs

-- Facilitating peer-to-peer sharing of transplant center practices that have proven to be effective in accepting and using hard-to-place donor kidneys
+- Facilitating peer-to-peer sharing of transplant hospital practices that have proven to be effective in accepting and using hard-to-place donor kidneys

 - Creating and sharing new data analytic tools with donation and transplantation professionals to identify opportunities for improvement in donor selection and organ offer acceptance